Did You Know?

 Macular Degeneration Q&A

-Dry Macular Degeneration: the most common form of AMD, and occurs when the macula thins with age and tiny clumps of protein called drusen begin to appear.
+Dry: the most common form of ARMD, and occurs when the macula thins with age and tiny clumps of protein called drusen begin to appear.
 This can cause a slow progression of central vision loss.
-There is no way to treat dry AMD yet.
+There is no way to treat dry ARMD yet.

-Wet Macular Degeneration: the least common form, but much more serious in vision loss.
-Wet AMD is when new, abnormal blood vessels grow under the macula area.
+Wet: the least common form, but much more serious in vision loss.
+Wet ARMD is when new, abnormal blood vessels grow under the macula area.
 These vessels may then leak blood or other fluids, causing scarring of the macula.
 This can result in faster vision loss.

 •A gradual loss of ability to see objects clearly.